skx/yal/PRIMITIVES.md

   * Run the supplied list of statements forever, never terminating, without recursion.
 * `if`
   * Our conditional operation.
+  * Note that we support multiple "else" statements, if the condition is not true.
 * `let*`
   * Create a new scope, with locally bound variables.
 * `macroexpand`